ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Formal methods *are* being used today to develop software, for example:

 * Engineers at Amazon Web Services (AWS) use TLA+ to analyze services including its widely-used Simple Storage Service (S3) and DynamoDB (a NoSQL data store).
-For more details, see *[Use of Formal Methods at Amazon Web Service*s](https://lamport.azurewebsites.net/tla/formal-methods-amazon.pdf) (2014) and *[How Amazon Web Services Uses Formal Method*s](https://cacm.acm.org/magazines/2015/4/184701-how-amazon-web-services-uses-formal-methods/fulltext) (2015), by Chris Newcombe, Tim Rath, Fan Zhang, Bogdan Munteanu, Marc Brooker, and Michael Daerdeuff.
+For more details, see [*Use of Formal Methods at Amazon Web Services*](https://lamport.azurewebsites.net/tla/formal-methods-amazon.pdf) (2014) and [*How Amazon Web Services Uses Formal Methods*](https://cacm.acm.org/magazines/2015/4/184701-how-amazon-web-services-uses-formal-methods/fulltext) (2015), by Chris Newcombe, Tim Rath, Fan Zhang, Bogdan Munteanu, Marc Brooker, and Michael Daerdeuff.

 * The seL4 operating system kernel (an OSS kernel) has been proven correct.

-* The s2n implementation of TLS/SSL has had formal verification of important aspects and also formally verified its implementation of the HMAC algorithm (*[Automated Reasoning and Amazon s2*n](https://aws.amazon.com/blogs/security/automated-reasoning-and-amazon-s2n/), by Colm MacCarthaigh, 2016).
+* The s2n implementation of TLS/SSL has had formal verification of important aspects and also formally verified its implementation of the HMAC algorithm ([*Automated Reasoning and Amazon s2n*](https://aws.amazon.com/blogs/security/automated-reasoning-and-amazon-s2n/), by Colm MacCarthaigh, 2016).

 * Many proposed cryptographic protocols are examined with model checkers for possible exploits, and some tools embed formal methods approaches to address certain kinds of problems (*[Dramatically Reducing Software Vulnerabilities: Report to the White House Office of Science and Technology Polic*y](https://nvlpubs.nist.gov/nistpubs/ir/2016/NIST.IR.8151.pdf), by Paul E. Black, Lee Badger, Barbara Guttman and Elizabeth Fong, 2016).

-* Hubert Garavel (*[Formal Methods for Safe and Secure Computers System*s](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Publikationen/Studien/formal_methods_study_875/formal_methods_study_875.pdf?__blob=publicationFile&v=1), 2013) provides a large list where formal methods have been used, as well as a broader survey on formal methods.
+* Hubert Garavel ([*Formal Methods for Safe and Secure Computers Systems*](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Publikationen/Studien/formal_methods_study_875/formal_methods_study_875.pdf?__blob=publicationFile&v=1), 2013) provides a large list where formal methods have been used, as well as a broader survey on formal methods.

 That said, using formal methods during software development is unusual today.
 But formal methods may become more common in the future, or you may be asked to develop software where the risk from a vulnerability is extremely high.
 So in this section we will provide some brief awareness about formal methods.